neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 recentdir
 """""""""

-A list of the last 10 directories chosen from the :ref:`workingdir` menu item.
+A list of the last 10 directories chosen from the :ref:`hoc_workingdir` menu item.
 On the mac and mswin, if a dll file has not been previously loaded and such a file exists in the directory, then it will be loaded.